 Welcome to Omid where we are helping tackle global poverty head-on

 OMID develops and tests sustainable technologies that give communities control over energy, water and refrigeration.
-We work with farmers and communities, allowing them to determine how they might best use the the technologies we develop to achieve their own aspirations. by working with non-profits, governments, and for-profit companies in developing countrie, we provide cutting edge technologies that helps them achieve greater self-sufficiency and which lifts them out of poverty.
+We work with farmers and communities, allowing them to determine how they can best use the technologies we develop to achieve their own aspirations.
+By working with non-profits, governments, and for-profit companies in developing countries, we provide cutting edge technologies that helps subsistence farmers achieve greater self-sufficiency to lift them out of poverty.

 how it works?